E-commerce

 • Fewer unnecessary tickets about order status.

-• Greater sense of control for the customer.
+• More perceived control for the customer.

-• Less frustration during returns or exchanges.
+• Less frustration when making returns or exchanges.

-In short, e-commerce helps loyalty because it extends the relationship after the transaction, instead of leaving the customer alone until the next marketing campaign.
+Simply put, e-commerce helps loyalty because it extends the relationship after the transaction, instead of leaving the customer alone until the next marketing campaign.

-It enables relational communication, not just promotional communication.
+It enables relational communication, not just promotional communication

-Why this matters for loyalty
+Why this is important for loyalty

 The brand must avoid turning every contact into a sales prompt.
-A good post-purchase message, a user guide, a stock reminder, or a replenishment tip can create more value than a discount sent too early.
+A good post-purchase message, a user guide, a stock reminder, or a restock tip can create more value than a discount sent too early.

 The retention benefit